olegz/devnexus/day-one-app/README.md

 # Day 1: Getting Started

-This is a recipe which contains starting point for the development of a Spring Boot application.
+This is a recipe which contains a starting point for the development of a Spring Boot application.
 It contains only initial Spring Boot dependencies and initial code developed as `java.util.Function` as well as the initial test.

 The intention of this recipe is to help you get started with developing and testing functionality of your use case without